fzc234/Test/README.md

 Compared to simple Tensorflow Framework configuration file, you add *taskrole.task.pod.spec.initContainers*, *taskrole.task.pod.spec.containers.volumeMounts*, and *taskrole.task.pod.spec.volumes*.

-Below please find the detailed explanation for each of the parameters of initConatiners:
+Below please find the detailed explanation for each of the parameters of `initConatiners`:

 | Filed Name      | Description                                                                                                                                         |
 |-----------------|-----------------------------------------------------------------------------------------------------------------------------------------------------|